Skoda Octavia hatchback - Engines, drive & performance

 An output of 113bhp doesn't sound like much in a car this size, but it's the 300Nm of pulling power that's more important.
 So long as revs don't drop too far below 1,500rpm, the engine pulls strongly enough and encourages early shifts into the next gear.

-When the full engine range arrives, it will include the plug-in hybrid Octavia iV.
-This boasts a 1.4-litre petrol engine, electric motor and 13kWh battery pack, giving a combined total output of 201bhp.
-A DSG automatic transmission takes care of sending power to the wheels, and the driver will be able to choose between modes to alter the driving experience.
-For instance, it will be possible to drive in EV mode, a hybrid setting or tell the car to hold onto the charge in the battery pack.
+The popular Skoda is also available as a plug-in hybrid Octavia iV for the first time.
+This boasts a 1.4-litre petrol engine, electric motor and 13kWh battery pack, giving a combined total output of 201bhp and a 0-62mph acceleration time of 7.7 seconds.
+A DSG automatic transmission takes care of sending power to the wheels, and the driver can choose between modes to alter the driving experience.
+It's possible to drive in EV mode, a hybrid setting or tell the car to hold onto the charge in the battery pack.

 Power is delivered effectively by the electric and petrol motors, but the Mercedes A 250 e is even smoother in this respect.
 The Octavia iV is relaxing to drive, however, its combustion engine only becoming coarse if you press on the accelerator hard.

 - Name1.0 TSI SE Technology 5dr

 - Name1.4 TSI iV SE Technology DSG 5dr